Sve-nnN/Sve-nnN/README.md

 - 📫 How to reach me **juancarlosanguloabud@gmail.com**

-- 📄 Know about my experiences [I've done a lot of courses of mainly frontend, php, html, css, js, but soon I'll learn some backend too](I've done a lot of courses of mainly frontend, php, html, css, js, but soon I'll learn some backend too)
+- 📄 Know about my experiences: I've done a lot of courses of mainly frontend, php, html, css, js, but soon I'll learn some backend too

 - ⚡ Fun fact **I like to talk a lot but with just the people I have confidence with, otherwise I'm very shy**